Book Law: Background

 Book Law was a bay mare bred in the United Kingdom by her owner Waldorf Astor, 2nd Viscount Astor.
 She was sent into training with Alec Taylor, Jr. at his stable at Manton, Wiltshire.

 She was sired by Buchan, who won the Eclipse Stakes, Champion Stakes and Doncaster Cup as well as finishing second in the 2000 Guineas and the Epsom Derby.
 As a breeding stallion he made his mark as a sire of fillies including Short Story and the dams of Airborne and Sun Castle.
 Her dam Popingaol won two minor races but became a very successful broodmare whose other foals included Pogrom, Splendid Jay (Yorkshire Oaks), Book Debt (dam of Pay Up) and Fair Cop (female-line ancestor of Provoke).

 Racing career

 1926: two-year-old season

 Book Law made her first impact in June 1926 when she contested the Queen Mary Stakes at Royal Ascot in which she was ridden by Robert A "Bobby" Jones and won at odds of 7/2.
-At Sandown Park in July she ran unplaced behind Pricilla in the National Breeders' Produce Stakes.
+At Sandown Park in July she ran unplaced behind Priscilla in the National Breeders' Produce Stakes.
 In autumn she finished third to Applecross in the Moulton Stakes at Newmarket.

 Towards the end of the year she was described as the best horse of her age and sex in England.